Art + Culture

 I said, “Forget about how I do it.
 You have your own unique way of painting.
 Do what you’re doing.”

-Walter happened to become an influential editor.
-Every art dealer, curator and artist was suddenly licking his ass.
-He was “lucky” enough to have hired the unsympathetic, impo + psychopath Charlie Finch (1953-2022; book “most art sucks” 1998) as an American pseudo-critic, who speedily wrote about the New York art exhibitions with a sharp tongue, unscrupulous, merciless, without regard for losses.
+Walter was “lucky” enough to have hired the self-loathing, impo + psychopath Charlie Finch (1953-2022; book “most art sucks” 1998) as an American pseudo-critic, who speedily wrote about the New York art exhibitions with a sharp tongue, unscrupulous, merciless, without regard for losses.
 Molti nemici, molto onore, mussoliniesque.

 Charlie Finch (1953-2022)